openwisp/ansible-openwisp2/README.md

 **Note**: You can configure [openwisp-firmware-upgrader specific settings](https://github.com/openwisp/openwisp-firmware-upgrader#settings) using `openwisp2_extra_django_settings` variable of this ansible role.
-For example if you want to enable the `APIs of openwisp-firmware-upgrader <https://github.com/openwisp/openwisp-firmware-upgrader#rest-api>`_, you will update the above playbook as follows:
+For example if you want to enable the [APIs of openwisp-firmware-upgrader](https://github.com/openwisp/openwisp-firmware-upgrader#rest-api), you will update the above playbook as follows:

 ```yaml